wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	</script>

 If you are using Bootstrap, then scroll to the bottom of the template code, and you will the JQuery library being imported at the end.
-You can then add a link to `rango-ajax.js` after the Jquery library import.
+You can then add a link to `rango-ajax.js` after the JQuery library import.

-Now that we have setup JQuery and have a place to put our client side AJAX code, we can now pimp the rango application.
+Now that we have setup JQuery and have a place to put our client side AJAX code, we can now pimp the Rango application.

 ##Add a "Like Button"